ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

         // BAL: https://etherscan.io/address/0xba100000625a3754423978a60c9317c58a424e3D#code
         ERC20 token = ERC20(0xba100000625a3754423978a60c9317c58a424e3D);

-        // ignore cases where we don't have engough tokens if (amt > bal.balanceOf(address(this))) return;
+        // ignore cases where we don't have enough tokens if (amt > bal.balanceOf(address(this))) return;

         uint preBalThis = token.balanceOf(address(this));